sthomas2878/WarehouseManagerDenver/Intelligent AI Assistant.md

 - Use the Dock Status Agent for tasks related to dock status.
 - Use the Surplus Agent for tasks related to surplus.
 - Use the Secretary Agent for drafting of emails.
 - Use the TrafficAgent to find traffic information about a location.
+Make sure that the prompt is not shown in your output.
 ```

 Before we test this agent, scroll all the to the bottom and make sure the `Show agent` checkbox is actually checked!
 This is the agent we want to use in the main chat window and make it available to end users.